Super-Protocol/docs/docs/hackathon/about.md

 Official discussions and support take place in Super Protocol’s [Discord server](https://discord.gg/superprotocol), channel #hackathons.

-Sign up for our newsletter and social media on our [website](https://superprotocol.com/) to keep up to date.
+Sign up for our newsletter and social media on the [Super Hackathon webpage](https://hackathon.superprotocol.com/) to keep up to date.

 ## Participation eligibility